- Dionysio — Sax Magia

 (1958) Masterpiece Master 547

-On this double-page spread from the book, the voluptuous lady on the right attracts interest for Bob Fleming’s 1958 debut record Sax Spectacular.
+On this first double-page spread from the book, the voluptuous lady on the right attracts interest for Bob Fleming’s 1958 debut record Sax Spectacular.
 Actually this was the first album recorded by renowned Moacyr Silva with the alias of Bob Fleming.
 Whereas other Brazilian musicians used their aliases mainly to record a different repertoire or style, the change of name effected the final boost in Moacyr Silva’s career.

 Moacyr Pinto da Silva (1918-2002) was probably Brazil’s busiest sax player releasing about 40 albums in just 14 years from 1956 to 1970 under his own name, and one with the alias of Ted Fleming.
 The about 20 albums with the alias of Bob Fleming are special as Moacyr Silva shared this alias with Zito Righi.
 In fact, only the first two Bob Fleming albums were recorded by Moacyr Silva whereas the subsequent albums featured Zito Righi.